-Charter Change Could Allow Winooski Non-Citizen Residents to Vote
+Charter change could allow Winooski non-citizen residents to vote

 In November residents of Winooski regardless of their citizenship status could have the opportunity to vote in local elections.
 Now it is up to the city’s charter change commission to make that happen.

-Deputy Mayor Hal Colston says Winooski says all residents living in Winooski should have the right to have their voices heard in government.
+Deputy Mayor Hal Colston says all residents living in Winooski should have the right to have their voices heard in government,

-“In so many cases they’re on this path to become citizens, and it could take a few years or it could take up to ten years.
-So if they’re paying taxes, sending their kids to our school system, owning homes, why can’t they participate in local elections only.”

 Colston says the largest challenge the commission will face is community outreach and education.